Hurricane Gabrielle (2001): United States

 While crossing the state, Gabrielle interacted with a decaying cold front, which produced intense rainfall.
 The highest total was 15.1 in in Parrish along the west coast.
+Gabrielle and its precursor dropped heavy precipitation over some parts of southeast Florida, especially in Palm Beach County, where the Palm Beach International Airport observed 9.58 in of rain on September 12 and September 13 combined.
+Floodwaters inundated some streets in the county and entered several homes near Palm Beach Gardens.
+However, water management officials considered the rains more beneficial than destructive, as the storm ended a 22-month rainfall deficit across southeast Florida.
 Jacksonville reported 6.32 in in a 24‑hour period.
 In Winter Springs, a boy drowned after being swept away by a flooded stream.
 In Volusia, the rains flooded about 30 homes or apartments, and roads in several counties were closed.
 After moving across the state, the storm produced locally strong winds along the Atlantic Florida coastline, peaking at 59 mi/h at Saint Augustine.
 High wind gusts left about 126,000 homes and businesses without power in eastern Florida.
 Rainbands spawned five tornadoes, one of which damaged six mobile homes in Cocoa.
 Along the coast in Brevard and Volusia, high storm tides and waves produced significant beach erosion.

 Overall, Gabrielle caused an estimated $230 million in damage in Florida.
 There were 18 tornadoes in the state, and three deaths related to the storm.
 Heavy rainfall extended into Georgia; a station in Brunswick reported a total of 3.84 in.
 In South Carolina, high winds and tides produced coastal flooding in Garden City.